UMD: A Globally Connected University

 As we head further into the 21st century, India and the U.S. represent our two largest democracies.
 Based on culture, history, governance and politics, these two countries have adopted similar and unique ways of addressing public health concerns.
 This course, designed for students who are interested in public health in a global context, will expose you to policy and programmatic frameworks for the delivery of public health services in these two cultures.
 Class discussions and daily field trips will explore the organization and practice of public health in India.

-You will explore global public health and its complexities through a combination of in-class instruction and lively discussion with Manipal MPH students and faculty, and field trips to community-based programs.
+You will explore global public health and its complexities through a combination of in-class instruction and lively discussion with Manipal Academy of Higher Education students and faculty, and field trips to community-based programs.
 You will also visit schools, villages, Ayurvedic and Allopathic clinics/hospitals, worksites and community settings where public health is practiced.
 This program is primarily based in Manipal, but excursions and site visits will take you to Udupi, Malpe, Karkala and Mangalore in Karnataka State and Fort Cochin, Ernakulam, Alleppey and Munnar in the state of Kerala.

 Interested in the student perspective?
 Hear what a fellow terp has to say about their experience on the program!